How To Watch Joe Biden’s Inauguration Online

-Joe Biden will be sworn in as the 46th President of the United States today beginning at noon EST. The ceremony will be significantly scaled-down and health and safety protocols have been put in place to minimize the risk of spreading the virus.
+Joe Biden will be sworn in as the 46th President of the United States today beginning at noon EST. The ceremony will be significantly scaled down, and health and safety protocols have been put in place to minimize the risk of spreading the novel coronavirus.

-Biden and Vice President-elect Kamala Harris will take their oaths of office on the West Front of the Capitol building, it will be without thousands of crowds in attendance.
-In place of attendees, the Biden Inaugural Committee has placed thousands of American flags on the lawn of The National Mall to represent those who wished to attend the transition of power.
+Biden and Vice President-elect Kamala Harris will take their oaths of office on the West Front of the Capitol building, without large crowds in attendance.
+In place of attendees, the Biden Inaugural Committee has placed thousands of American flags on the lawn of the National Mall to represent those who wished to attend the transition of power.

 In lieu of traditional festivities, including parades and several formal balls, the new president will celebrate his inauguration with a virtual parade as well as an evening fete which will be attended by musicians, celebrities, and sports figures.
 Heightened security measures will protect Biden and Harris throughout the inauguration.